Settlement contract after termination: pros and cons

 Differences between a termination agreement and a notice of termination

-A notice of termination ends the employment relationship by means of a unilateral declaration, without the consent of the other party being required.
-A settlement contract, on the other hand, requires the consent of both parties and is concluded by means of a joint agreement.
+A notice of termination ends the employment relationship by means of a unilateral declaration.
+No consent of the other party is required.
+A settlement contract, on the other hand, requires the consent of both parties and is agreed upon by a joint agreement.
+The most important differences are:

 • Unilateral nature: A notice of termination is declared unilaterally, whereas a settlement contract is a mutual, ‘consensual’ agreement

-• Timing: Settlement contracts are usually concluded after a notice of termination (but they can also be useful for fixed-term contracts that are about to expire).
+• Timing: Settlement contracts are usually concluded after a notice of termination.
+But they can also be useful for fixed-term contracts that are about to expire.

 In summary, the notice of termination ends the employment relationship itself, while a termination agreement regulates the framework conditions of an impending or planned termination due to an already issued notice of termination.